MéTURA

 Art Basel Miami - Diaspora Vibe Cultural Arts Incubator (D.V.C.A.I.)
 Virtual Art Fair

-Special Featured Artist
+Special Featured Artist (November – December)

 COVID: Collecting Our Voices in the Caribbean Diaspora – Museum Association of the Caribbean (MAC) – (Group online exhibition representing artists from the Anglophone, Francophone, Spanish and Dutch-speaking Caribbean).

-Bruno Métura: Confinement – New Door Creative, Main Gallery – Solo exhibition – U.S. debut - Baltimore, MD
+Bruno Métura: Confinement – New Door Creative, Main Gallery – Solo exhibition – U.S. Debut - Baltimore, MD

 2018